Serbia national football team: 2014 World Cup campaign

 Ahead of the qualifying campaign for the 2014 FIFA World Cup, Dejan Stanković and Nemanja Vidić announced that they were retiring from international football.
 Branislav Ivanović became the new captain.
 Siniša Mihajlović, a former member of the national team, was appointed as the coach on 24 April 2012.
 Serbia was drawn in Group A in qualification for the 2014 World Cup, together with Croatia, Belgium, Scotland, Macedonia, and Wales.
 The team began the qualification campaign with a goalless draw with Scotland and a 6–1 win over Wales.
-In the next two games, Serbia suffered two defeats, from Macedonia and Belgium.
+In the next two games, Serbia suffered two defeats from Macedonia and Belgium.

 On 22 March 2013, Serbia played in Zagreb against Croatia.
 The game was highly anticipated in both countries due to their rivalry both on and off the pitch.
 Croatia won 2–0.
-Serbia then defeated Scotland 2–0 at home in a crucial qualifier, though their World Cup hopes were taken away after a 2–1 defeat to Belgium.
+Serbia defeated Scotland 2–0 at home in a crucial qualifier, but their World Cup hopes were taken away after a 2–1 defeat to Belgium.
 Serbia drew with Croatia 1–1 in the corresponding fixture at home, where 18-year-old Aleksandar Mitrović scored an equalizer in the second-half after Mario Mandžukić opened the scoring.
-They then defeated Wales 3–0 in Cardiff.
+They defeated Wales 3–0 in Cardiff.
 Dejan Stanković's farewell game was completed in a friendly against Japan, which Serbia won 2–0.
 He finished his career with 103 appearances for the national team, a record previously held by Savo Milošević, with 102 appearances.
 Serbia finished qualifying with a 5–1 home win against Macedonia, putting them in third in the group, three points from a playoff spot behind Croatia and group winners Belgium.